Ben Fox

 Add & Run the Lint Script

-Now add two new scripts to your package.json file under the start script:
+Now add one new script to your package.json file under the start script:

 "start": "next start"**,